 Sacred Valley is a lush green valley in the Andes and was once the epicentre of ancient Incan civilisation.
 The valley is teeming with highlights including charming colonial towns, indigenous villages, a myriad of trekking routes and Incan ruins dotted throughout the valley.

 No trip to South America would be complete without visiting the famous Machu Picchu.
 The ancient citadel is perfectly perched high up in the Andes and exploring the ruins is often described as a ‘once in a lifetime’ experience.

-Cuzco was once the heart of the Incan empire.
+Cusco was once the heart of the Incan empire.
 Its ruins are prime examples of excellent Incan engineering.
-Star attractions including the impressive fortress of Sacsayhuaman, the Temple of the Sun and the Cuzco Cathedral.
+Star attractions include the impressive fortress of Sacsayhuaman, the Temple of the Sun and the Cuzco Cathedral.

 Lake Titicaca, Peru & Bolivia